Foundation for Defense of Democracies: Reception

+In 2018, Lawrence Wilkerson, said the FDD was "pushing falsehood" in support of waging wars.
+In 2019, the Ministry of Foreign Affairs of the Islamic Republic of Iran designated the Foundation for Defense of Democracies a terrorist organization.
+Farid Hafez, researcher at Universität Salzburg, wrote in 2019 that FDD was one of the key organizations peddling Islamophobia in a transatlantic network.

 The International Relations Center features a report on the foundation on its "Right Web" website, a program of the think tank Institute for Policy Studies which, according to its mission statement, seeks to "check the militaristic drift of the country".
 The report states that "although the FDD is an ardent critic of terrorism, it has not criticized actions taken by Israel against Palestinians that arguably fall into this category".